April 24, 2007

 So, we tested his hearing.
 Normal.
 And we made an appointment to see another doctor for a full range of tests (putting blocks in holes, lining up pictures, etc.).
 When she said the words, "Your son appears to have autistic tendencies." you could have knocked me over with the proverbial feather.
 Autism, what's that?
 And what kind of future will he have now?

-s the movie "Rain Man" with Dustin Hoffman as an autistic savant.
+Like many of you, my only contact with autism was the movie "Rain Man" with Dustin Hoffman as an autistic savant.
 The character was based on a real person, Kim Peek, and here's the beginning of a fascinating documentary on him from YouTube:

 Click on the YouTube logo in the lower right corner to go to the site which links to the rest of the documentary.